 In addition, be careful with your wording.
 If you are planning to talk about how the virus sparked your curiosity in medicine, make sure you realise that doctors are generally not the ones who are the front line support for the coronavirus.
 Nurses, who can be trained faster and can provide help quickly are more useful.
 So this is not the best argument.

-I know how hard it is to understand how the virus will affect your long-term

-	education goals and that the more questions that pop up, the fewer answers there

-	seem to be.
-However, it is extremely important to understand that universities

-	around the world are monitoring the virus and while we cannot predict exactly

-	how it will affect your applications, we can say with certainty that there are

-	ways to utilize your time that will help make your overall candidacy stronger.

-	Focus on putting your best foot forward and view this time as an opportunity to

-	increase your academic rigour, create impactful projects and work on your

-	candidacy as a whole.
+I know how hard it is to understand how the virus will affect your long-term education goals and that the more questions that pop up, the fewer answers there seem to be.
+However, it is extremely important to understand that universities around the world are monitoring the virus and while we cannot predict exactly how it will affect your applications, we can say with certainty that there are ways to utilize your time that will help make your overall candidacy stronger.
+Focus on putting your best foot forward and view this time as an opportunity to increase your academic rigour, create impactful projects and work on your candidacy as a whole.

-	Most importantly, we at Crimson Education are here to help.
-If you have any

-	questions or would like to talk more to one of our Academic Advisors about your

-	own personal aspirations you can book a free consultation below.
+Most importantly, we at Crimson Education are here to help, Crimson has created a toolbox of resources and information that can help you navigate the impact of Covid-19.
+If you have any questions or would like to talk more to one of our Academic Advisors about your own personal aspirations you can book a free consultation.

 *Crimson Education is the world’s leading university admissions support company specialising in helping students gain entry to some of the world’s most competitive universities including Oxford, Cambridge and the Ivy League.
 Our holistic approach provides support across all areas of the US and UK university application process.
 We assist you to find your best-fit university, create a personalised roadmap, ace your standardised tests, craft the perfect essay, build candidacy through extracurriculars, and more.
 Find out more about our Admissions Support program.*